ozzie-lam/rebyte-docs/guide/overview.md

 ### How to contact the Rebyte team?

-Write to [support@Rebyte.ai](mailto:support@rebyte.tt); they are happy to help with your feedback or questions about Rebyte.
+Write to [support@rebyte.ai](mailto:support@rebyte.ai); they are happy to help with your feedback or questions about Rebyte.